Junior ice hockey: Junior A

 The national championship is the Centennial Cup.
 Unlike Major Junior players, Junior A players retain their NCAA eligibility and may go on to play college hockey in the US.

 In 2023, the British Columbia Hockey League (BCHL) withdrew from the Hockey Canada framework, and thus became an independent league.
 In response, BC Hockey announced plans to restructure its Junior framework, which included an opportunity for some Junior B teams (styled "Junior A Tier 2" by BC Hockey) to be promoted to Junior A (styled "Junior A Tier 1" by BC Hockey) and eventually seek membership with the CJHL.
 The league expected the evaluations to be completed during the 2024–25 season.
+In April 2026, the British Columbia Hockey Conference (BCHC), a new Junior A league, was created with 14 teams from the former Kootenay International Junior Hockey League (KIJHL) and 8 teams from the Pacific Junior Hockey League (PJHL).
+(Eight remaining teams from the KIJHL have chosen to form the new Western International Junior Hockey League, and the PJHL is continuing with its eight remaining teams.)
+The BCHC is currently navigating the application process to become a member of the Canadian Junior Hockey League.

 Junior B

 Junior B (Junior AA in Québec; Tier 2 in British Columbia) was created in 1933, to differentiate between teams eligible for Memorial Cup competition and those who were not.
 The major championships across Canada are the Sutherland Cup in Southern Ontario, the Barkley Cup in the Ottawa District, the Coupe Chevrolet in Quebec, the Don Johnson Cup in the Atlantic Provinces, and the Keystone Cup that represents all of Western Canada, from British Columbia to Northwestern Ontario.